pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ionic emulate ios -lc
 ```

-Since we need to have an Apple Developer account in order to run the application on our phsyical phone device, we will cover this in the next section where we'll also show how to deploy the application to the actual App Store.
+Since we need to have an Apple Developer account in order to run the application on our physical phone device, we will cover this in the next section where we'll also show how to deploy the application to the actual App Store.

 ### Android settings
 You can develop Android applications on Mac, Linux, and Windows computers.
 Android provides a number of tools for developers that are available for free from their [website](http://developer.android.com/).